Bottom Line

 Article Summary

-Former military pilots and intelligence officials spoke publicly about their encounters with objects that defied conventional explanation.
-One former Navy pilot stated he observed UFOs that outperformed U. S. military aircraft on a daily basis for several years.
+Former military pilots provided detailed accounts of objects they encountered that defied conventional explanation.
+One former Navy pilot told the CBS correspondent he had seen UFOs that outperformed U. S. military aircraft 'every day for at least a couple of years. '.

-Among the detailed accounts was that of retired Naval Commander David Fravor.
-In 2004, while conducting a training mission off the coast of California, he observed an oblong craft flying erratically through his airspace at incredible speed.
+Retired Naval Cmdr.
+David Fravor recounted an incident in 2004 while conducting a training mission off the coast of California.
+He observed an oblong craft flying erratically through his airspace at incredible speed, maneuvering in ways that seemed to defy accepted principles of aerodynamics.

-Fravor described the object as wingless and approximately 40 feet long, shaped like a Tic Tac, noting that it was about the size of his F/A-18F.
+Fravor described the object as wingless and approximately 40-foot-long, resembling a Tic Tac shape, noting it was about the size of his F/A-18F.
 He reported that when he tried to get closer, the craft simply disappeared.

 Key Points